EdgeFirstAI/documentation/docs/datasets/playingcards/index.md

 # Playing Cards Dataset

-Playing Cards is an experimental object detection dataset developed at Au-Zone Technologies to evaluate embedded models in indoor scenarios.
+The Playing Cards is an experimental object detection dataset developed at Au-Zone Technologies to evaluate embedded models in indoor scenarios.

 ## Object Detection Benchmark (50 epochs)